 If you publish something as a result of reading The Writer’s Manifesto, please share it.
 If it’s online, feel free to include the link in the comments below, as well as on Facebook and Twitter (be sure to use the hashtag #writersmanifesto).
 I can’t wait to read your work.

 Grab a free copy

 Ready to fall back in love writing?
-Enter your email below to get a FREE copy of my eBook The Writer’s Manifesto.
+Enter your email in the box below to get a FREE copy of my eBook The Writer’s Manifesto.
 Once you confirm, I’ll send a PDF straight to your inbox — no charge.
 Click here to get started.